PascalEgn/todo-web-app/README.md

 ```

-# Known Issue:
+# Known Issues:
 * If a category gets deleted, all related tasks also get deleted
 * If you list a category, the related tasks are not listed (This is to prevent recursion resulting in an endless
 response json.
 I don't know if there is a better solution for this problem.
 Currently, I am using ```JsonIgnoreProperties``` to prevent the problem)
-* There are no tests
+* Tests missing for category CRUD operations (and their interaction with tasks...).